victorwss/pipatest/README.md

 - Java ≥ 8 properly installed.
 - Gradle ≥ 6.

+## Building and running the application

-## How to build and run it
+### How to build it

-- First, check-out the project into a folder.
+1. Check-out the project into a folder.

-- To quickly compile and run it, execute the following command in the folder where the project was checked out: `gradle clean asemble run`
+2. Quickly compile it, by executing the following command in the folder where the project was checked out: `gradle clean assemble fatJar`

+3. Grab the `Pipatest-all-1.0.jar` file inside the `/build/libs` subfolder of the folder where the project was checked out and copy that file to wherever you want to.

+### How to run it

+4. Run the `Pipatest-all-1.0.jar` file (see #3 above) with the `java -jar Pipatest-all-1.0.jar` command.
+Or perhaps, just click twice the file's icon and your OS might run it.

-- After it starts to run, you might access the URL http://localhost:7002/swagger-ui to interact with the API using the Swagger UI.
-This also allows you to actually interact with the API.
-Further, this exposes the URLs used for direct interaction.
+5. After it starts to run, access the URL http://localhost:7002/swagger-ui and notice that the Swagger UI screen loads allowing you to interact with the API.

-- If you want to run it, have already compiled it before and don't want to recompile, use just the follwing command: `gradle run`

-- To just compile it, without running, execute the following command: `gradle clean assemble`

-- To compile and execute all the tests on it (JUnit, Checkstyle and SpotBugs), execute the following command: `gradle build`<br>WARNING: this may take up several minutes, mainly due to a performance test (see below).
+6. Use the Swagger UI interface to perform actions in the exposed API.
+Notice that the Swagger UI exposes the URLs from the underlying API, so you might use the API later without needing to rely on Swagger if you want to.

+### Producing Javadocs

 - To produce all the Javadoc's documentation, run this: `gradle javadoc`<br>NOTE: After it is generated, you might find it out the javadocs in the `/build/docs/javadoc/` subfolder, inside the folder where the project was checked out.

-- If you want to perform all the above tasks in a single run, execute just this: `gradle build javadoc run`<br>WARNING: This may take up several minutes because it includes the aforementioned tests.
+- To package the javadocs inside a JAR file, use this command: `gradle javadocJar`<br>Then, you will be able to locate the JAR file `Pipatest-javadoc-1.0.jar` inside the `/build/libs` subfolder of the folder where the project was checked out.

+### Further options about building

+- For running the application through Gradle without needing to produce a JAR, run the follwing command: `gradle run`

+- To compile and execute all the unit tests on it (JUnit, Checkstyle and SpotBugs), execute the following command: `gradle build`<br>To see the generated reports by those tool, take a look inside the `/build/reports` subfolder within the folder where the project was checked out.

+- To execute performance tests, execute the following command: `gradle build`<br>WARNING: Those tests are very CPU-intensive and might take several minutes to finish.
+See below the reasoning for that.

+- To package the source files inside a JAR file, use this command: `gradle sourcesJar`<br>Then, you will be able to locate the JAR file `Pipatest-sources-1.0.jar` inside the `/build/libs` subfolder of the folder where the project was checked out.

-## Notes about the build
+### Notes about the build

-The following warning will show up when gradle runs SpotBugs as a part of the build proccess:
+The following warning will show up when Gradle runs SpotBugs as a part of the build proccess:

 ```
 The following classes needed for analysis were missing: